 Management has determined that it operates as one reportable and operating segment as the Company's Chief Executive Officer, who is the Company's chief operating decision maker, does not make decisions about resources to be allocated or assess performance on a segment basis.
-See Note 12.
+Further information regarding Segments can be found in Note 12, to the consolidated financial statements.